rioki/www.rioki.org/content/posts/2019-06-20-modern-propaganda.md

 Did it work?
 I don't want to claim that this movie was the sole influence, but there is a clear uptick in favor for the queen in recent years.
-Unfortunately my after all of the 5 minutes of research I could not find any good numbers that would allow a before and after comparison.
+Unfortunately after all of the 5 minutes of research I could not find any good numbers that would allow a before and after comparison.

 I would say, with the exception of totally escapist fiction, almost all pieces